Naples: Urban public transport

 There are also four funiculars in the city (operated by ANM): Centrale, Chiaia, Montesanto and Mergellina.
-Four public elevators are in operation in the city: within the bridge of Chiaia, in via Acton, near the Sanità Bridge, and in the Ventaglieri Park, accompanied by two public escalators.
+Five public elevators are in operation in the city: within the bridge of Chiaia, in via Acton, near the Sanità Bridge,under the Mount Echia, and in the Ventaglieri Park, accompanied by two public escalators.

 Culture

 Art

 Naples has long been a centre of art and architecture, dotted with Medieval-, Baroque- and Renaissance-era churches, castles and palaces.
 A critical factor in the development of the Neapolitan school of painting was Caravaggio's arrival in Naples in 1606.
 In the 18th century, Naples went through a period of neoclassicism, following the discovery of the remarkably intact Roman ruins of Herculaneum and Pompeii.

 The Neapolitan Academy of Fine Arts, founded by Charles III of Bourbon in 1752 as the Real Accademia di Disegno (en: Royal Academy of Design), was the centre of the artistic School of Posillipo in the 19th century.
 Artists such as Domenico Morelli, Giacomo Di Chirico, Francesco Saverio Altamura and Gioacchino Toma worked in Naples during this period, and many of their works are now exhibited in the academy's art collection.
 The modern Academy offers courses in painting, decorating, sculpture, design, restoration, and urban planning.
 Naples is also known for its theatres, which are among the oldest in Europe: the Teatro di San Carlo opera house dates back to the 18th century.

 Naples is also the home of the artistic tradition of Capodimonte porcelain.
 In 1743, Charles of Bourbon founded the Royal Factory of Capodimonte, many of whose artworks are now on display in the Museum of Capodimonte.
-Several of Naples' mid-19th-century porcelain factories remain active today.
+Several of Naples's mid-19th-century porcelain factories remain active today.